-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This subrule is classified as a tier 2 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

-- (4) The small customer may opt out of the proposed new meter deployment by informing the retailer: - (a) in writing, electronically or by telephone; or - (b) by any other method the retailer specifies in a notice under subrule (2)(a) or (b), to the address or other contact details specified in the notice at any time after receiving the first notice up until the last opt-out date.
+- (4) The small customer may opt out of the proposed new meter deployment by informing the retailer: - (a) in writing, electronically or by telephone; or to the address or other contact details specified in the notice at any time after receiving the first notice up until the last opt-out date.